benjymous/annotations/sandman/sandman.08.md

 Referred to by Gaiman as the epilogue to _More than Rubies_

-Eighth story reprinted in _Preludes and Nocturnes_
+- Eighth story reprinted in _Preludes and Nocturnes_

-First story reprinted in _The Doll's House_ (in early editions)
+- (Also reprinted in earlier editions of _The Doll's House_)
+- Audible Act I Chapter 8
+- Netflix Episode 6 (first half)

 **Note**: _The Doll's House_ and [Sandman #8](sandman.08.md) both contain an introduction written by Neil Gaiman explaining the story thus far.
 The introduction does not appear in _Preludes and Nocturnes_.
 Sandman #8 also contains words of praise for _Sandman_ (and Neil Gaiman) from many writers and artists, both of comic books and mainstream fiction.
 The introduction is illustrated by original art by Mike Dringenberg in #8.
 The illustrations in _The Doll's House_ are different and more general.
 The notes below about the illustrations refer to the ones in #8.